ntnu-datakomm/dk-solutions/project-solution/protocol.md

 * Multiple sensor readings can be reported, a four-value tuple for each sensor, separated by a semicolon.
 If there is only a single sensor, no semicolon is necessary.
 * `<sensor_type_i` - the type of the `i-th` sensor, a string.
 Examples: `temperature`, `humidity`.
-* `<sensor_index_i>` - index of the `i-th` sensor.
-Indexing is per-type.
-For example, if a node has two temperature sensors and two humidity sensors, these will be numbered 0, 1, 0, and 1 (not 0, 1, 2, 3).
 * `<sensor_value_i>` - the current value (reading) of the `i-th` sensor, a floating-point number with two decimal digits, represented as a string.
 Examples: `23.00`, `22.75`.
 * `<unit_i>` - the unit for the `i-th` sensor, a string.
 Examples: `C`, `%`, `lux`.
 The units can be